maxtaco/tamejs/README.md

     }
 }
 ```
-In the first example, recall, you call to call `cb()` explicitly.
+In the first example, recall, you call `cb()` explicitly.
 In this example, because the callback is
 named `autocb`, it's fired automatically when the tamed function returns.

 If your callback needs to fulfill with a value, then you can pass
-that value via return.
+that value via `return`.
 Consider the following function, that waits
 for a random number of seconds between 0 and 4.
 After waiting, it
 then fulfills its callback `cb` with the amount of time it waited: